Frequently Asked Questions about Study Abroad

 All students require a passport when traveling out of the country.
 Students will have to apply for their passport, in person, if they are applying for the first time, renewing a passport issued over eleven years ago, or if they were younger than 18 when their last passport was issued.
 Students may apply in person at selected post offices, at federal or state courts of records, or at one of the passport agencies of the U.S. Department of State (www.state.gov).
 Proof of U.S. Citizenship (birth certificate, naturalization certificate or previous U.S. passport), two recent photos (2X2) and current I.D. with photo or physical description are required.
 Students may renew a passport by mail if their passport has recently expired.
 It is important that students apply early for new or renewed passports, as application processing can take from 6 to 10 weeks.

 A visa is written permission to visit a country granted by the government of that country.
 Requirements vary from country to country.
 Students may require a student visa if they plan to study in a country for more than 90 days.
-Information relating to visas may be obtained from a study abroad advisor or by consulting the U.S State Department International Travel website.
+Information relating to visas may be obtained from a study abroad advisor.

 I am an older student, can I still study abroad?